Documenting your own backyard as a method towards mindfulness

-It was surreal to see Copenhagen shut down and so empty with borders closed and the flocking tourists far away.
+It was surreal to see Copenhagen shut down and so empty with borders closed and the usually flocking tourists far, far away.
 As I ambled, I would take in the little details of the city.
 Make space for the incidental.
-For me this meant, snapping a pic on my camera, click, click, click.
+For me this meant, snapping a pic on my camera.
+Click, click, click.
 It wasn’t about getting the perfect picture postcard shot.
-I didn’t edit them for the blog.
+And I didn’t edit them for the blog.
 It was more about being aware of this place in this very strange time.
-In reality, the two kilometers ouside my front door was about as far as I could focus, in those first few months.
+In reality, the two kilometers outside my front door was about as far as I could focus, in those first few months.
 My world felt small, so that’s what I documented.
 Moments as they were presented and the details they revealed – finding beauty in my backyard.
 Call it – mindfulness.
 I honestly didn’t at the time.
-It was just my way own personal way of coping.
+It was just my way own personal way of coping in this strange time.

 [ mahynd-fuhl-nis ]

 the state or quality of being mindful or aware of something.
 Psychology.